 Metropolitan offers a wide variety of musical programs and new members are always welcome.
-Our musical programs include the 9am Dayspring Choir, the 11:15am Chancel Choir, the Handbell Choir, the Crossroads musicians, instrumental and vocal, and the Children’s Choirs.
+Our musical programs include the 9am Dayspring Choir, the 11:15am Chancel Choir, the Handbell Choir, and the Children’s Choirs.

 Children have a special place in the hearts of Metropolitan members.
 We offer a range of Christian education programs from our infant Nursery through 6th grade).
 Click here to learn more about our programs for children.
 In addition, for more than 40 years we have also run the highly respected Metropolitan Nursery School.

 No, you do not have to be a member of the church to have a child in our Nursery School, but church members are given preference in admissions.
 For a full explanation of the Nursery School policies, click here.